eclipse-archived/concierge/docs/committer/publish-website.md

 # will clone current repo and update it with generated website
 ./distribution/publish/publishWebsite.sh prepare

-# now the changes can be checked manually
+# git status shows all changes which can be checked manually

 # will commit all changes to repo
 ./distribution/publish/publishWebsite.sh commit